-Komeshan has acted as a Judge of the Labour Court of South Africa.
-He is the chairperson of the exemptions panel of the National Bargaining Council for the Road Freight & Logistics Industry and an independent member of the exemptions panel of the National Bargaining Council for the Wood & Paper Sector.
-He is also a former postgraduate lecturer in Labour Relations at Master’s level at the University of Johannesburg.
+Komeshan has twice acted as a judge of the Labour Court of South Africa and is a former postgraduate lecturer in labour relations at Masters level at the University of Johannesburg.
+He currently chairs the independent exemptions panel of the National Bargaining Council for the Road Freight & Logistics Industry and is an independent member of the exemptions panel of the National Bargaining Council for the Wood & Paper Sector.

-Komeshan received a Bachelor of Laws (LLB) from the University of KwaZulu Natal, Durban (Durban Westville) in 2002 and a Master of Laws (LLM) from the University of the Witwatersrand in 2017.
-He also has a certificate in Advanced Administrative Law (Wits, 2015) and a certificate in Legal Drafting (UCT, 2005).
+Komeshan received a Bachelor of Laws (LLB) from the University of KwaZulu Natal, Durban (Durban Westville) and a Master of Laws (LLM) from the University of the Witwatersrand.
+He also has a certificate in Advanced Administrative Law (Wits) and a certificate in Legal Drafting (UCT).